Japanese Steak Salad

 - 1/2 cup sliced radishes

 - Drain and discard marinade.
-Broil beef 4-6 in. from the heat for 8-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Let stand for 5 minutes before slicing.
+Place beef on broiler pan.
+Broil beef 4-6 in. from the heat 8-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+Let stand 5 minutes before slicing.

 This took some time to prepare due to the number of steps but it was well worth the effort.
 I made this quite some time ago and have been craving it ever since but couldn't find the recipe again.
 I'm thrilled that I finally remembered to search for it online and I'm glad searching by the ingredients is so easy since I couldn't remember the name.
 I can't wait to make it again!